Jin-Zhang/MA/md/Chapter2/Section2.1.md

 By principle of triangulation detects the position from three different points, and then uses the triangle geometric principles to determine the position and the distance.
 Wireless Triangulation is a method for determining the location of wireless nodes with IEEE 802.11 standards.
 It is normally implemented by measuring the received signal strengths(RSS).
 Because of the multipath effects of the signal can not determine the accurate position, and it needs to calculate three signal strengths of the different AP.

 #### Authentication of the user
-In many public Wi-Fi zone requires users to authenticate before using the Internet, based on the acentralized RADIUS server or IEEE 802.1X and providing centralized authentication, authorization, and accounting for the network access.
+In many public Wi-Fi zone requires users to authenticate before using the Internet, based on the a centralized RADIUS server or IEEE 802.1X and providing centralized authentication, authorization, and accounting for the network access.
 The mobile device sends an authentication request to an AP, then it forwards the request to the RADIUS server.
-Therefore, such as the time, the AP's ID and the MAC address of the mobile device are recorded in the RADIUS server in order to determine information, which AP a mobile device is currently associated with.
+Such as the time, the AP's ID and the MAC address of the mobile device are recorded in the RADIUS server in order to determine information, which AP a mobile device is currently associated with.
+Therefore, the method of the RADIUS depends on the RADIUS server and other protocols.
+It is only suitable for the use of authentication WLAN, and it is not good for web application because of using the MAC address of mobile device to record in RADIUS server.
+In summary，in the indoor environment, a IEEE802.11 WLAN is mainly composed of one or more of AccessPoint (AP) to provide the wireless access service.
+Usually any mobile device connects to the AP of the strongest signal and the nearest AP, since the AP has been previously placed in a fixed location, so we can determine the location Information of the mobile device through location Information of the AP, which is connected to by the mobile device.
+And I found that most of the current network devices with SNMP service.
+Therefore, this thesis presents the application based on web mode with combination of the WLAN technology and SNMP technology, using the location of AP to determine the positioning of the user's mobile device for getting the escape information.